yykwan/Projects/ADMLC/notes.md

 #### Integration with more than one evidece:
 1. Tissue level: Mann-Whitney U test for differential expreession and calculations for fold changes
 2. Validation for single cell: Use mutual info for market identification and dysplasia-annoted scRNA-seq data
+## Conclusion
+Although submission was not accepted, this was a fun and enriching competition.